traefik/traefik-helm-chart/EXAMPLES.md

 </details>

-# Use kubernetes Gateway API with Let's encrypt and cert-manager
+# Use Kubernetes Gateway API with cert-manager

 One can use the new stable kubernetes gateway API provider with automatic TLS certificates delivery (with cert-manager) setting the following _values_: